MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-table-row-order-policy-command.md

 ---
 # .alter table row order policy

 Change a table's [row order policy](roworderpolicy.md).
-The row order policy is an optional policy for tables that defines the row order in a data shard.
-This policy is designed to improve performance for queries that are known to relate to a small subset of values that can be more rapidly located in ordered columns.
+The row order policy is an optional table policy that defines the row order in a data shard.
+This policy can improve performance for queries that relate to a small set of values that can be ordered.

 ## Syntax